zillow/quantile-forest/docs/user_guide.rst

 where :math:`L(x)` denotes the leaf that :math:`x` falls into.

-Informally, this means that given a new unknown sample, we first find the leaf that it falls into at each tree.
-Then for each `(X, y)` pair in the training data, a weight or frequency is given to `y` for each tree based on the number of times each training sample falls into the same leaf as the new sample.
+Informally, this means that given a new unknown sample, we first find the leaf that it falls into for each tree in the ensemble.
+Each training sample :math:`y_j` that falls into the same leaf as the new sample is given a weight that equals the fraction of samples in the leaf.
+Each :math:`y_j` that does not fall into the same leaf as the new sample is given a weight or frequency of zero.
+The weights or frequencies for each :math:`y_j` are then summed or aggregated across all of the trees in the ensemble.
 This information can then be used to calculate the empirical quantile estimates.

 This approach was first proposed by :cite:t:`2006:meinshausen`.